-Yomogi 蓬 or mugwort, also known as Artemisia princep botanically, is an aromatic herb from the leaves of the Japanese Mugwort plant.
-Native to China, Korea and Japan, it is an Asian plant species in the sunflower family.
-The leaves and the seedlings can be used in various culinary applications.
+Yomogi (蓬) or mugwort is an aromatic and medicinal herb of the Japanese Mugwort plant.
+Native to China, Korea, and Japan, it is a species in the sunflower family.
+The Japanese use the forest green leaves in various culinary applications and traditional medicine.

 Recipes Using Yomogi

 Where To Buy